screek-workshop/sites/docs/1u/buy.md

-We offer our DIY products mainly on eBay.
+We offer our DIY products **Screeek Human Presence Sensor 1U** mainly on eBay.
 Thanks to eBay's excellent reputation, we make our products as accessible as possible to all sites:

 [eBay US](https://www.ebay.com/itm/185840589963){.md-button .md-button--primary}